Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-liberty-app.md

    > [!NOTE]
    > Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.
 The default Azure resource quota for a new Azure subscription does not meet this requirement.
 To request an increase in your resource limit, see [Standard quota: Increase limits by VM series](https://docs.microsoft.com/azure/azure-portal/supportability/per-vm-quota-requests).
 Note that the free trial subscription isn't eligible for a quota increase, [upgrade to a Pay-As-You-Go subscription](https://docs.microsoft.com/azure/cost-management-billing/manage/upgrade-azure-subscription) before requesting a quota increase.
 2. Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS).
-3. Install a Java SE implementation (for example, [AdoptOpenJDK OpenJDK 8 LTS/OpenJ9](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=openj9)).
+3. Install a Java SE implementation, version 17 or later (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
 4. Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
 5. Install [Docker](https://docs.docker.com/get-docker/) for your OS.
 6. Install [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest&preserve-view=true) 2.0.75 or later.